tirem/HitPoints/README.md

 **NOTE:** Buffs, debuffs, and target of target are all approximations based on packets and available data.
 Accuracy may vary.

+**NOTE:** If you are familiar with one of my other addons `HXUI` you will notice some strong similarities.
+I re-used a chunk of the code when putting this together at first, but HXUI is based on imgui which caused lots of issues.
+This addon will slowly be moving away from imgui and instead use a sprite based renderer in future updates, as well as including some functionality that may or may not be approved for use on the Horizon server as I primarily play retail.

 ![Screenshot](https://user-images.githubusercontent.com/7691562/248598451-a3f9a6b7-3302-4bf2-becd-e94dd388bc77.png)